Bernina International Explained

 History

-Since 1959, Odette Ueltschi, Fritz Gegauf's daughter, took the lead role at Bernina.[7]
-She took over the management after the death of her brother in 1965.
+In 1959, Odette Ueltschi (1921–1992), Fritz Gegauf's daughter, became involved in he company, and took over the management of Bernina[16] after the death of her brother in 1965.
 In 1963, the first Bernina sewing machine with a patented knee-activated presser foot lifter, the 730, appeared on the market.
 From 1963 onwards, the subsequent model, the 730, was produced, and in the same year, the millionth Bernina sewing machine was manufactured.
 The top-seller of all the models was the 830 class, which came into production in 1971 and continued until 1981.
 In 1981, the company took a further step in the development of household sewing machines.
 The 930 model was the first machine with a stretch-stitch function.
 It was followed by the 1130, the first fully automated sewing machine, launched in 1986.
-The enduring mark which Odette Gegauf-Ueltschi left on the company is reflected in the name of the bernette sewing machine line, formed by a combination of the first half of the brand name and the second half of her given name.[8]
+The enduring mark which Odette Gegauf-Ueltschi left on the company is reflected in the name of the bernette sewing machine line, formed by a combination of the first half of the brand name and the second half of her given name.[17]

-The Bernina Textile Group is a globally active group of 15 companies doing business in 80 countries.
-The company operates in the product categories such as household sewing and embroidery machines, household overlocker machines, longarm quilting machines, multineedle embroidery machines, accessories (presser foot, embroidery hoops and other accessories for sewing, quilting and overlocking), and computer software for embroidery design.
+The Bernina Textile Group is a globally active group of 15 companies doing business in 80 countries.[22]
+The company manufactures products such as household sewing and embroidery machines, household overlocker machines, longarm quilting machines, multineedle embroidery machines, accessories (presser foot, embroidery hoops and other accessories for sewing, quilting and overlocking), and computer software for embroidery design.
+In 2022, Bernina recorded sales of around CHF274 million.[23]

-Subsidiaries are established in Australia, Austria, Belgium, Germany, the Netherlands, New Zealand, Switzerland, and the USA.
-The subsidiary Benartex, headquartered in the United States,[9] sells printed textiles and quilting fabrics in particular.
-OESD, another subsidiary, develops and sells embroidery designs.
-Brewer, engaging in the sewing supplies market, offers sewing and crafting notions, patterns, books etc. The Bernina Textile Group's turnover has grown since 2016, from CHF 185 million to CHF 244 million.
+Subsidiaries are established in Australia, Austria, Belgium, Germany, the Netherlands, New Zealand, Switzerland, and the United States.[26]
+The subsidiary Benartex, headquartered in the United States,[27] sells printed textiles and quilting fabrics in particular.
+OESD, another subsidiary, develops and sells embroidery designs.[28]
+The subsidiary Brewer, engaging in the sewing supplies market,[29] offers sewing and crafting notions, patterns, books etc. Another subsidiary, Melco Embroidery Systems, manufactures single-head and multi-head embroidery machines as well as embroidery software.[30]

 Models